 Need, want, booked, dream

 The start of a new year is an exciting and important time for the travel industry.
 For many consumers, travel is top of mind as they look to plan fun adventures for the year ahead and inject some excitement into the quiet post-Christmas period.
-Looking at the prevalence of words relating to purchase intent such as want, need, dream and book, we saw the proportion of conversation dedicated to this theme double between December and January.
+Looking at the prevalence of words relating to purchase intent, such as want, need, dream and book, we saw the proportion of conversation dedicated to this theme double between December and January.

 Monitoring consumer travel trends with Relative Insight Heartbeat

-Heartbeat makes it easy for brands and agencies to identify important changes in online conversations over time and talk to their target audiences about the right things, at the right time, in the right context.
+Heartbeat makes it easy for brands and agencies to identify important trends in online conversations over time and talk to their target audiences about the right things, at the right time, in the right context.
 Heartbeat charts provide a powerful, easy-to-understand visual that can easily be updated with the latest data to support “always-on” market research intelligence.